 There is no debate that the bond between humans and dogs is a special one, but the timeline of when this relationship began varies according to a variety of scientists.
 What we can reasonably agree on though, is that dogs and humans initially interacted because of food.

-Further according to BBC, these tame wolves may have been brought into the settlements for companionship and guarding duties.
+Furthermore, these tame wolves may have been brought into the settlements for companionship and guarding duties.
 These tame wolves traveled with their humans as they relocated, and this eventually leads to dogs being strategically bred for specific purposes rather than tamed from the wild.

 These interactions and events evolved into the unique bond that humans and dogs share today.